 Bursa is a large city in northwest Turkey, lying in the foothills of roughly 2,500m-high Mount Uludağ near the Sea of Marmara.
 The city is famous with its mosques and historical sites from the early Ottoman Empire.
 It’s nicknamed “Yeşil Bursa” (Green Bursa), owing to its many parks and trees, as well as its dramatic mountain backdrop.

 Populatin of Bursa is about 2 million as the 4th biggest city of Turkey.

 The Grand Mosque of Bursa is a historic mosque in Bursa, Turkey.
 Ottoman Sultan Bayezid I commissioned it to commemorate his great victory at the Battle of Nicopolis and built between 1396 and 1399.
-The mosque is a major monument of early Ottoman architecture and one of the most important mosques in the city, located in the heart of the old city alongside its historic markets.
+Then, The mosque is a major monument of early Ottoman architecture and located in the heart of the old city alongside its historic markets.

 Driving to the peak takes about 30minutes by car but also cable cars that run from city center takes people to the peak too.

 İznik is a town and an administrative district in the Province of Bursa and it’s about 80km by road from Bursa.
 Its ancient name was Nicaea , from which its modern name also derives.
 The town lies in a fertile basin at the eastern end of Lake İznik.

 5 km of walls about 10 m high surrounds the historical city on all sides .
 Also These were in turn surrounded by a double ditch on the land portions, and also included over 100 towers in various locations.
 For instance, Large gates on the three landbound sides of the walls provided the only entrance to the city.